SlippingGitty/Leanback-Userstyles/README.md

   - Navigate to the Settings "cog" icon on the bottom left corner.
   - Scroll to the "Custom CSS/Userstyles" tab, and select "On".

+##### In this repo, each folder has a .css file & a preview image.
+Download the .css file of the respective theme, and put that .css file in VacuumTube's "userstyles" folder.

 - **Windows**
   - Open File Explorer, and navigate to `APPDATA%\VacuumTube\userstyles\`